davidcereal/dberger1989.github.io/_posts/08-15-2016-geomapping-with-d3.markdown

 description:
 ---

 The D3.js visualization library is an incredible tool for creative data visualizations.
 The level of control and interactivity possible is simply unmatched.
-That being said, many data scientists seem to find D3 too daunting a tool to learn, as the learning curve appears pretty steep while other tools, such as Tableau, are easier to learn and far more ubiquitous.
+That being said, many data scientists don't use it; the learning curve is pretty steep, and other tools, such as Tableau, are easier to learn and far more ubiquitous.
 Indeed, when I first started attending [D3 meetups](http://www.meetup.com/NYC-D3-JS/) here in NYC, I was surprised that the proportion of data scientist attendees was relatively small.

 But the truth is, if you have a basic familarity with JavaScript, D3 is totally worth it.
 D3 is a premium tool, and premium tools require effort.